ctsaitsao/probe-analysis/README.md

 - Derive road slope for each road link.
 - Evaluate the derived road slope with the surveyed road slope in the link data file.

+## Dependencies
+- Pandas
+- gmaps
+- Haversine

 ## Link Matching
 ### Methodology
 1. Input a probe point of the form [`latitude`, `longitude`].
 2. Create Pandas DataFrame that contains [`linkPVID`, `shapeInfo`, `shapeList`] columns from `Partition6467LinkData.csv`.
 3. Add a column `distFromLink` which contains the distance from the probe point to the nearest link.
-   1. This is done by applying a Lambda function to the entries of the `shapeInfo` column of the DataFrame.
-   2. This Lambda function takes the minimum Great Circle distance (using haversine Python library function) of the probe point to all [`latitude`, `longitude`] pairs from `shapeInfo` column of DataFrame.
+This is done by applying a Lambda function to the entries of the `shapeInfo` column of the DataFrame.
+This Lambda function takes the minimum Great Circle distance (using haversine Python library function) of the probe point to all [`latitude`, `longitude`] pairs from `shapeInfo` column of DataFrame.
 4. Identify the link by acquiring the corresponding link’s `linkPVID`.
 5. The output file `Partition6467MatchedPoints.csv` also requires  `distFromLink` — the distance of each probe point to reference node of link.
 To do this:
    1. Acquire corresponding index of the `linkPVID` in DataFrame.